 What will I learn?

-The Art, Design & Communication: Creative Practice course is a 9-unit qualification, which covers the core skills necessary to develop your creative practice.
-The creative industries encompass a huge diversity of roles, recruiting adaptable, innovative and entrepreneurial people who are skilled in both traditional and digital skills, motivated and collaborative in their approach.
+The Art, Design & Communication: Creative Practice course is a nine-unit qualification, which covers the core skills necessary to develop your creative practice.
 You will learn these transferable skills through exploring creative approaches to:

 • Drawing, sketchbook work and fashion illustration